 1. Set Clear Terms And Conditions

-Always have your terms and conditions understood by clients prior to any session or project.
+Always make sure that your terms and conditions are fully understood by your client prior to any session or project.
 You want your client to fully understand the terms of working with you.
 Never be afraid to say NO when a client starts to work around your terms and conditions.

 Never patronise a client, even if they are blatantly patronising you.
 Avoid confrontation at all costs but never be a doormat either.